kstenerud/concise-encoding/ce-structure.md

 String-like arrays **MUST** always resolve to complete, valid UTF-8 sequences when fully decoded.
 A string-like array containing invalid or incomplete UTF-8 sequences **MUST** be treated as a [data error](#data-errors).

-#### String Character Replacement

-Special processing is required to replace escape sequences in string-like arrays in [CTE](cte-specification.md) documents with their encoded values.
-This processing **MUST** occur _before_ any validation takes place.

 #### NUL Character

 The NUL character (U+0000) is allowed in string-like arrays in documents, but because it is problematic on so many platforms, Concise Encoding imposes a special rule: